Toxic Holocaust: History

 Joel Grind founded Toxic Holocaust in 1999.
 He originally wrote and recorded all of the band's music himself, and after a couple of demo releases (Radiation Sickness, 1999; Critical Mass, 2002), he made his official album debut as Toxic Holocaust with Evil Never Dies (2003).

 Two years later, after some touring with a hired backing band, Grind released the second Toxic Holocaust album, Hell on Earth (2005), which once again he wrote and recorded by himself.
 The album notably features cover art by Ed Repka, known for having created iconic covers for albums by Megadeth, Death and others.
 Extensive touring followed, along with a recording contract with Relapse Records.

 In addition to releasing the third Toxic Holocaust album, An Overdose of Death...
 (2008), Relapse reissued Evil Never Dies and Hell on Earth.
 Toxic Holocaust also recorded and released a number of other recordings: Gravelord (2009, EP), Conjure and Command (2011), and Chemistry of Consciousness (2013).

 In 2019 Joel Grind signed to Entertainment One, and released Primal Future: 2019 later that year.
 Tours were planned but halted due to the spread of COVID-19.

+Musical style

+Toxic Holocaust plays thrash metal thats heavily influenced by punk, and has been compared to bands such as Venom, Discharge, Motörhead, D.R.I., The Exploited and Slayer.
+They also take influences from first-wave black metal.